zabbix/zabbix/templates/cloud/AWS/aws_rds_http/README.md

 For more information about manage access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)

-Also, see the Macros section for a list of macros used to LLD filters.
+Also, see the Macros section for a list of macros used for LLD filters.

 Additional information about metrics and used API methods:
 * Full metrics list related to RDS: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-metrics.html